Lepton Private Higgs and the discrete group \Sigma(81): Comparison with oscillation data

-for both possible orderings, $m_3 > m_2 > m_1$ (``normal") and $m_2 > m_1 > m_3$ (``inverted").
-Using Eqs.~(\ref{eq:expmixingangles}) and~(\ref{eq:expR}), it can be shown that our model remains viable only for the ``normal" ordering, $m_3 > m_2 > m_1$. \\\\ In the absence of a theoretical principle that determines the relative values of the diagonal entries in $m_\nu$, we proceed phenomenologically.
+where we have used $\matm = -|\matm|$ for $m_3 < m_{1,2}$.
+The sign $s$ has dropped out.
+Using the ranges in Eqs.~(\ref{eq:expR}) and~(\ref{eq:F}), we see that $-(2F+1)\xi^2+2F^2 < -300$ and so Eq.(\ref{eq:m1inverted}) has no solution.
+Nonzero values for $\ta_{13}$ and $\ld\equiv \ta_{23}-\frac{\pi}{4}$ are constrained by Eq.~(\ref{eq:expmixingangles}) to be small enough such that the model remains viable only for the ``normal" ordering, $m_3 > m_2 > m_1$. \\\\ In the absence of a theoretical principle that determines the relative values of the diagonal entries in $m_\nu$, we proceed phenomenologically.
 If we take $v'_e \ll v'_\mu \sim v'_\tau$, then the mass matrix of Eq.~(\ref{eq:neutrinomassmatrix}) is similar to those of Class II in our earlier study \cite{Mee=0} of mass matrices with $(m_\nu)_{ee} = 0$.
 For example,

 with $(m_1,m_2,m_3) \sim(1,\,1.6,\,7.2)$ in units of $m_1$.
-This is just meant to display a particular numerical example that is compatible with observation. \\\\ The conclusion to draw is simply the Private Higgs model with $\sig$ symmetry can fit oscillation data with the ``reasonable" ratio of couplings $\rho_1/\rho_2 \sim O(1)$ [in the particular case of Eq.~(\ref{eq:mnuexample}) we have $\rho_1/\rho_2 \approx r/8 \approx 2.1$] and with $\matm > 0$.
-If desired, the model can be tuned to accommodate approximate $\mu\tau$ symmetry with maximal atmospheric mixing and near-zero reactor angle if the reader is willing to consider a hierarchy $\rho_1/\rho_2 \sim m_\tau/m_\mu$, but since the relatively large $\ta_{13}$ our prejudice is to favor the more ``natural" values $\rho_1 \sim \rho_2$. \\\\ In our model the diagonal entries of the Majorana neutrino mass matrix remain freely adjustable parameters, just like the charged fermion masses.
+This is just meant to display a particular numerical example that is compatible with observation. \\\\ The conclusion to draw is simply that the Private Higgs model with $\sig$ symmetry can fit oscillation data with the ``reasonable" ratio of couplings $\rho_1/\rho_2 \sim O(1)$ [in the particular case of Eq.~(\ref{eq:mnuexample}) we have $\rho_1/\rho_2 \approx r/8 \approx 2.1$] and with $\matm > 0$. \\\\ In our model the diagonal entries of the Majorana neutrino mass matrix remain freely adjustable parameters, just like the charged fermion masses.
 We imagine that yet a further high-energy completion of the ``low-energy" PH model with $\sig$ symmetry, perhaps into the continuous Lie group $U(3)$, could shed light on the ``typical" values of these parameters.